-Revenues-In all periods, the revenue declines were attributable to the negative impact of foreign currency.
+Revenues - In all periods, the revenue declines were attributable to the negative impact of foreign currency.

-On a constant currency basis, revenues for all quarters grew by low single digits as combined growth from our Legal, Tax & Accounting segments was offset by our Financial & Risk segment.
-Financial & Risk's revenue performance declined slightly in the first quarter of 2016, increased slightly in second quarter of 2015, and was essentially unchanged for each remaining quarter.
-The segment's revenue performance over all periods reflected the positive impacts of improving net sales and annual price increases balanced against declines in recoveries revenues and the negative impact of commercial pricing adjustments associated with the migration of certain customers to new products.
+On a constant currency basis, revenues for all quarters grew by low single digits as combined growth from our Legal and Tax & Accounting segments was offset by our Financial & Risk segment.
+Financial & Risk's revenue performance declined slightly in the first and second quarters of 2016, and was essentially unchanged for each remaining quarter.
+Financial & Risk's revenue performance over all periods reflected the positive impacts of improving net sales and annual price increases balanced against declines in recoveries revenues and the negative impact of commercial pricing adjustments associated with the migration of certain customers to new products.
 Acquisitions did not have a meaningful impact on revenue performance over the last four quarters.

-Operating profit-Operating profit decreased in the first quarter of 2016 and the third quarter of 2015 due to the unfavorable impact of fair value adjustments associated with foreign currency embedded derivatives in certain customer contracts.
+Operating profit - Operating profit increased in the second quarter of 2016, and decreased in the first quarter of 2016 and the third quarter of 2015.
+The changes in operating profit in each of these quarters was primarily due to the impact of fair value adjustments associated with foreign currency embedded derivatives in certain customer contracts.
+Fair value adjustments were favorable in the second quarter of 2016, but unfavorable in the first quarter of 2016 and the third quarter of 2015.
 The significant decrease in operating profit in the fourth quarter of 2015 was primarily due to a \$931 million gain recorded in the prior-year period from the release of accumulated foreign currency translation adjustments from shareholders' equity.
 The gain was triggered by the loss of control of a subsidiary, which involved the settlement of an intercompany loan that had been considered permanent.

-Net earnings-Net earnings declined in the first quarter of 2016 and the fourth quarter of 2015 due to lower operating profit.
-Net earnings increased in the remaining quarters.
+Net earnings - Net earnings increased in the second quarter of 2016 due to higher operating profit, but declined in the first quarter of 2016 and the fourth quarter of 2015 due to lower operating profit, as discussed above.
 Net earnings increased in the third quarter of 2015, despite lower operating profit, due to lower net financing costs and income tax expense.